tlaham/COP4710/README.md

 To properly run our application a few steps need to be taken:

-Step 1: There is a single connection string called CONNSTRING, it is found in the Resources.cs file.
-The string will need to be filled out according to your local setup on psql.
-An example of ours is:
+Step 1: Within the directory there is a file named "CONNSTRING.txt", an example is shown below with the database and password needing to be filled in.
+Be sure to fill it out correctly with your psql information other wise the application will not work.

-"Server=localhost;Port=5432;Database=cop4710;User Id=postgres;Password=(FILL IN)"
+Server=localhost;Port=5432;Database=(FILLIN);User Id=postgres;Password=(FILL IN)

 Step 2: Within the database you filled out above you will need to create 3 tables.
 The sql code for this is displayed below (build in order):